Dimer Models and Conformal Structures: Minimality

-In this way, arguing as in Theorem 1.3 but applying Theorem 3.16 in the case where properness holds only for a part of the boundary, we have the universality in the geometry of locally frozen boundaries: Locally any frozen boundary in any dimer model, with or without gas or quasifrozen points, is the locally frozen boundary in the lozenges model.
-In particular, here there are no connectivity restrictions for the the liquid domain in question. \end{rem}
+In this way, arguing as in Theorem \ref{Second.thm} and using Remark \ref{locfrozen} in the case where properness holds only for a part of the boundary, we have the universality in the geometry of locally frozen boundaries: Locally any frozen boundary in any dimer model, with or without gas or quasifrozen points, is the locally frozen boundary in the lozenges model.
+In particular, here there are no connectivity restrictions for the liquid domain in question. \end{rem}

 \addtocontents{toc}{ }